Penal reactions

 • Abstaining from alcohol

-A narcotics program with court control is an alternative to unconditional imprisonment and is used as a special condition for a conditional sentence.
-The convicted person should become drug-free and be steered away from a criminal path through comprehensive and individual rehabilitation.
+A court-supervised drug rehabilitation programme is an alternative to unconditional imprisonment and may be imposed as a special condition of a conditional sentence.
+The aim is to help the convicted person become drug-free and to divert them from a criminal lifestyle through comprehensive and individualised rehabilitation.

 Youth punishment

-Youth punishment is an alternative for offenders between 15 and 18 years old who commit a serious crime or multiple crimes.
-The goal of the punishment is to help the youth out of crime and avoid having to place children in prison.
+Youth punishment is an alternative sanction for offenders aged between 15 and 18 who have committed a serious offence or multiple offences.
+The purpose of the sanction is to prevent further offending and avoid placing children in prison.

 The courts impose youth punishment, but the punishment is carried out under the auspices of the Mediation Council.
 Youth punishment is based on the principle of restorative justice and can involve the network around the youth, school, child welfare, police, correctional services, health services, etc. The youth may also be asked to participate in a meeting with the victims of the criminal act.

-The punishment should be adapted to the individual.
+The sanction is tailored to the individual.
 Together with a follow-up team, the youth should help create a youth plan that they follow during the punishment period.
 This follow-up team can, for example, consist of family members and people from the school, police, municipality, or mediation council.
 The youth can influence who sits on the team and what agreements are made.

 Youth punishment is carried out over a period of six months to two years.
 In certain cases, the execution period can be three years.